 In addition, in conjunction with our Corporate Reorganization and IPO, we have established a 2020 incentive award plan for purposes of granting stock-based compensation awards to certain of our senior management, our non-executive directors and to certain employees, to incentivize their performance and align their interests with ours.
-The maximum number of shares of common stock initially available for issuance under equity incentive awards granted pursuant to the plan is equal to 10.5 million shares.
-At March 31, 2020, there were approximately 0.4 million total restricted stock units outstanding, of which 0.2 million shares were IPO Grants and 0.2 million shares were granted in the three months ended March 31, 2020.
+A maximum of 10.5 million shares of common stock are initially available for issuance under equity incentive awards granted pursuant to the plan.
+In the three and six months ended June 30, 2020, 0.1 million and 0.3 million shares were granted, respectively.